particle-iot/docs/src/content/reference/device-os/firmware.md

 ## File System

-Gen 3 devices implement a POSIX-style file system API to store files on the LittleFS flash file system on the QSPI flash memory on the module.
+The P2, Photon 2, and Gen 3 devices (B Series SoM, Tracker SoM, Boron, Argon, and E404X) implement a POSIX-style file system API to store files on the LittleFS flash file system on the QSPI flash memory on the module.

 | Device | Since Device OS | Size |
 | :--- | :--- | :--- |